-History and visit the street Fouarre in paris
+History and visit the street Fouarre in Paris

 Fouarre Street is located in the 5th arrondissement of Paris.
 It begins at 4 rue Lagrange and ends at 38 rue Galande.
 She lost a large part of its course by the opening made in 1887 Lagrange Street.
 Only a few old houses now stand on the side and one pair of odd side.
 It is 50 m long and 17.6 m wide.